 tar xzf solr-8.5.2.tgz solr-8.5.2/bin/install_solr_service.sh --strip-components=2 sudo bash ./install_solr_service.sh solr-8.5.2.tgz

 Once installed, you can simply use the following commands to Start and Stop of Solr service:

 sudo systemctl start solr sudo systemctl stop solr

 Create the first collection in Apache Solr using the following command:

-sudosu- solr -c "/opt/solr/bin/solr create -c mycollection -n data_driven_schema_configs"
+sudo su - solr -c "/opt/solr/bin/solr create -c mycollection -n data_driven_schema_configs"

 Apache Solr will be available on HTTP port 8983 by default.
 Open your favorite browser and navigate to

 Congratulations!
 You have successfully installed Apache Solr.
 Thanks for using this tutorial for installing Apache Solr in Ubuntu 20.04 LTS Focal Fossa system.
-For additional help or useful information, we recommend you to check the official Apache Solr website.
+For additional help or useful information, we recommend you check the official Apache Solr website.